metabase/metabase/docs/permissions/data-sandboxes-draft.md

 To hide the Email column, you'll create a "Sandboxed Accounts" question with the columns: ID, Plan, and Created At.

 Then, set up an advanced sandbox to display "Sandboxed Accounts" instead of the original Accounts table, to a specific group.
 Groups in the advanced sandbox will see the "Sandboxed Accounts" question result instead of the original Accounts table, everywhere that Accounts is used in Metabase.

+For more info, see [Designing a saved question to be displayed in an advanced sandbox](#designing-a-saved-question-to-be-displayed-in-an-advanced-sandbox).

 ## Limitations